Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP3: Influence of tendon vibration on weight perception measured by pseudo-weight induced by visual motion gain

-This experiment investigated the PSE between the pseudo-weight sensation induced by the inner tendon vibration and that by motion gain.
-Through the first and second experiment and our informal test, we observed that tendon vibration increased a sense of weight while lifting a virtual object in VR.
-As mentioned in Section 2, the effect of tendon vibration on force and weight sensation has been investigated in previous studies.
+This experiment investigated the PSE between the pseudo-weight perception induced by the inner tendon vibration and that by motion gain.
+The first and second experiments clarified the effectiveness of using tendon vibration as noise on haptic sensation for enhancing pseudo-haptics.
+However, through the first and second experiments and our informal test, the side effect of tendon vibration was observed, that is, it seems to function as an additional haptic weight cue, increasing a sense of weight while lifting a virtual object in VR.
+As mentioned in Section \ref{LR:TV}, the effect of tendon vibration on force and weight perception has been investigated in previous studies.
 However, first, as the results regarding the motion illusion in the first experiment were different from those obtained in previous studies, we considered that investigating the effect on weight was also important using our practical setup.
-In addition, to the best of our knowledge, this study is the first to measure the effect of tendon vibration on the sense of weight by comparing the pseudo-weight sensation induced by motion gain.
-The objective of this study was to investigate the PSE between the sense of weight induced by tendon vibration and that by motion gain.
+In addition, to the best of our knowledge, this study is the first to measure the effect of tendon vibration on the sense of weight by comparing the pseudo-weight perception induced by motion gain.
+The objective of this experiment was to investigate the PSE between the sense of weight induced by tendon vibration and by motion gain.
 The knowledge of the PSE leads the design guide of the use of tendon vibration with pseudo-haptics technique concerning the sense of weight.